ElaFinIta/gitNotes/README.md

 This command will take all the commits from the target branch, squash them, and stage all changes in the current branch.
 Then you can commit all the changes in a single commit.

-**or just use GitHub SQUASH AND COMMIT button when merging a branch into main.**
+**or just use GitHub SQUASH AND MERGE button when merging a branch into main.**

 ## git rebase
 Rebase the current branch onto <base>. <base> can be a commit ID,